24 Free Summer Things To Do in Grand Rapids

 Click here for a full list of all events and see what’s happening today!

-Here are a lot of great things to do around town that will let those adventurous kids explore all they want, and if they happen to change their mind half way through, it’s okay, because you’re not out any money!
+Here’s a bunch of great things to do around town that will let those adventurous kids explore all they want.
+If they happen to change their mind halfway through, it’s okay because you’re not out any money!

 1 – Watch a Free Movie or Concert in the Park